Nationals handle Phillies 7-2, reduce magic number to 3

 Corbin also won 14 games in 2013 and 2017 while pitching for Arizona.

-Eaton hit his career-high 15th homer in the first.
-Gomes went deep in the second and Turner connected in the third against Zach Eflin (9-13).
-Eaton finished with three hits in the opener of a five-game series.
+Gomes went deep in the second and Turner connected in the third against Zach Eflin (9-13), who was charged with five runs and eight hits in five innings.

-Eflin was charged with five runs and eight hits in five innings
+“For the most part, I thought I did a really bad job of setting the tone in the game and the series,” Eflin said.

-Washington’s Anthony Rendon drove in two runs to take over the major league lead with 122 RBIs, one more than Atlanta’s Freddie Freeman and the Chicago White Sox slugger Jose Abreu.
+Washington’s Anthony Rendon drove in two runs to take over the major league lead with 122 RBIs, one more than Atlanta’s Freddie Freeman and Chicago White Sox slugger Jose Abreu.

 TRAINER’S ROOM

 Phillies: C J.T.
 Realmuto was out of the lineup with right knee soreness.
 He was scheduled to undergo an MRI exam.
 “I don’t want to take any chances,” Realmuto said.
 “I don’t see it being anything too serious.
-I should feel better tomorrow.” … RHP Juan Nicasio (rotator cuff tendinitis) could be available in the next few days, manager Gabe Kapler said. .
-RHP Seranthony Dominguez (elbow) threw a bullpen session. .
-OF Roman Quinn (groin strain) ran 80-yard sprints and could return later this week.
+I should feel better tomorrow.” … RHP Juan Nicasio (rotator cuff tendinitis) could be available in the next few days, Kapler said. … RHP Seranthony Dominguez (elbow) threw a bullpen session. … OF Roman Quinn (groin strain) ran 80-yard sprints and could return later this week.

 Nationals: C Kurt Suzuki (elbow) threw hard from 120 feet on back-to-back days and for the third time in four days.
 Bench coach Chip Hale said Suzuki was on track to start the second game of Tuesday’s day-night doubleheader.